ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="CheckPrime"></a>
 ### Primality Check (School Method)
-- 0 and 1 are not prime nubmers
+- 0 and 1 are not prime numbers
-- Prime numbers should be checked for disivibility only till sqrt(N) as no number greater than sqrt(N) would produce a factor that hasn't already been covered till sqrt(N).
+- Prime numbers should be checked for divisibility only till sqrt(N) as no number greater than sqrt(N) would produce a factor that hasn't already been covered till sqrt(N).
 - Primes other than 2 and 3 are of the form 6k +- 1
 ```java
 boolean isPrime(int n)